websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 }
 ```

-The `Document` content value above is encoded in Base64 and wrapped in JSON.
-The complete command in `Document_GET_ById_ContentValue.sh` isolates the `Document` content value with `sed`, `awk`, and `tr` to and decodes it with `base64`.
-The full command returns the decoded document content.
-Here's content returned for the `Document_POST_ToSite.sh` `Document` that you uploaded previously:
+The routines following the service invocation process the encoded content.
+The `sed` and `awk` routines isolate the `Document` content value and the `tr` routine decodes it.
+Here's the decoded content returned for the `Document_POST_ToSite.sh` `Document` that you uploaded:

 ```literalinclude:: ./document-api-basics/resources/liferay-g9i6.zip/curl/Document_GET_ById_ContentValue.sh
    :language: bash